 Christopher Kremmer’s Stalking the Elephant Kings has finally put things to right.
 Now a Delhi correspondent for the Sydney Morning Herald, Kremmer made a series of visits to Laos between 1993 to 1996.
 He’s a wonderfully evocative writer.
 Wandering around the lanes of Vientiane or the artisan villages surrounding the old royal city of Luang Phrabang, he lulls us into the drowsy Lao rhythms.

 On the Plain of Jars or the desolate northeastern frontier, we can sense the mountain chill, hacking coughs and the rotten roads–and never forget that the land is pockmarked with unexploded ordnance.
-The “bombies” are a time-delayed reminder of the US bombing campaigns of the Vietnam War era.
+The “bombies” are a time-delayed reminder of the US bombing campaigns against the occupying North Vietnamese troops.

 Kremmer has a talent as well for setting off the startling penchant of Laotians, official and otherwise, to blurt out irreverent remarks about the “government” or to giggle at all the wrong moments.
-It probably wasn’t the tottering state of the Soviet Union that drove the Vietnamese Big Brothers to pull out most troops and advisors and scuttle home in 1989.
+Perhaps it wasn’t the tottering state of the Soviet Union that drove the Vietnamese Big Brothers in 1989 to pull out most troops and advisers and scuttle home after 30 years in Laos.
 Very few Laotians ever had a grasp of communist ideology.
 As the re-education camps and crazy economics took their toll, 10 percent of the Laos’s population fled to Thailand and beyond.
 For the Vietnamese, their protegés’ lack of discipline must have driven them to exasperation.

 Resisting the charms of listlessness, Kremmer assigns himself mission near impossible: to discover the fate of Laos’s last king.
 In March 1977, more than a year after the Vietnamese-sponsored communist Pathet Lao victory, King Sisavang Vattana, his wife and two of their sons were arrested and removed from Luang Phrabang.
 Like up to 40,000 Laotians associated with the old regime, they were shipped off to re-education camps.
 To this day, many Laotians (between snickers) say the royal family remains on “seminar.”